RhineGST/FICTION-ZJU-Groupsite-Source/content/authors/He-Li/_index.md

     link: https://github.com/Lipher-zju
 ---

-I am currently working on my Bachelor's thesis at the [Formal Verification Group](/) under the supervision of Dr. Mingshuai Chen.
+I have been doing my Bachelor's thesis at the [Formal Verification Group](/) under the co-supervision of Dr. Mingshuai Chen and Dr. [Jianwei Yin](https://person.zju.edu.cn/en/0001038).
 The goal of my research is to develop a uniform language for specifying and reasoning about multimodal service regulations.

+I am currently a software engineer at IPLUSMOBOT, Hangzhou, China